Kasador/portfolio-2025/README.md

 - SASS/SCSS integrates seamlessly into React components, allowing consistent design & UI/UX.

 - This is better for larger projects that have a lot of styles and makes sure they will be consistent.
 This also allows for better control instead of using styled-components where it might be overwritten or would not load correctly when components change.
+This is also great for fast and easier styling.
+ReactJS is needed for my portfolio due to a lot of changing data/components.

-### **2. NodeJS/Express & MongoDB/localStorage**
+### **2. Firebase Storage/localStorage**

-- Allows for storing data and info in a JSON type format.
+- Allows for storing data and increases load/speed times.

 - Ensures fast and reliable data retrieval and caches data once visited for the first time.